amadejp/Car-FRI-lancer/README.md

+**Car FRI-lancer** is a student project [@UL-FRI](https://www.fri.uni-lj.si/en), used to learn about blockchain, smart contracts and creating a dapp.
+The project serves as a decentralized shared mobility app POC, with which users can lend their own personal car when it is not used or rent other cars.
+Because of the nature of this project, it is only run locally and not deployed whatsoever.
+Furthermore, it only serves the purpose of proving a concept of a shared mobility dapp and many perfomance, ux and security issues were not answered at that point of development.

 # Requirements and instructions to run application Car FRI-lancer

-First we need to make sure that we check all the requrements that we got in TruffleDapps cheat sheet, provided by assistant on laboratory exercises (VSCode with Solidity extension, Metamask, Ganache, Truffle, Nodejs, npm)
+First we need to make sure that we have all the requirements for developing a dapp (VSCode with Solidity extension, Metamask, Ganache, Truffle, Nodejs, npm).

 Once the setup is done, meaning Ganache blockchain is running and our smart contracts are deployed, we need to install npm package that allows us to use a local database: *npm install json-server*